austhofe/OcularToxoReviewMA/code/README.md

 # Codes
-The codes branch contains the codes for a Bayesian hierarchical model with a zero-inflated mixture prior, used in this project.
+The code folder contains the codes for a Bayesian hierarchical model with a zero-inflated mixture prior, used in this project.

 ## Files